BRAT Diet – For Diarrhea or Weight Loss?

 There are some alternatives if the BRAT diet is not a viable option.
 The CRAM diet uses some of the same foods including:

-Professors at San Francisco Medical Center say that the dairy products added are great brad diet alternatives because it helps relieve digestive problems at a quicker rate.
+Professors at San Francisco Medical Center say that the dairy products added are great BRAT diet alternatives because it helps relieve digestive problems at a quicker rate.

 BRAT Diet Foods

-What can you eat on the BRATdiet?
-The food list for the BRAT diet is designed to help with a wide range of gastrointestinal issues like diarrhea, stomach aches and vomiting.
+What can you eat on the BRAT diet?
+The food list for the BRAT diet is designed to help with a wide range of gastrointestinal issues like diarrhea, and vomiting.